FurryCoders/FALocalRepo/README.md

 Database will be optimized with sqlite `VACUUM` function.

 ### Interrupt
-If you run the program on Unix systems then you can use CTRL-C to interrupt the current operation safely.
-If a download is in progress it will complete the current operation and exit at the first safe point.
+While the program is running you can use CTRL-C to interrupt the current operation safely.
+If a download is in progress it will complete the current submission and exit at the first safe point.
 Safe interrupt works in all sections of the program.<br>
-If you run the program on Windows systems however safe exit will **NOT** work.
-This is caused by the the completely different way in which Windows handles signals, specifically SIGINT, the interrupt signal sent by CTRL-C and used by this program.
-The functions are built to be relatively safe in how they handle database and download operations but it is suggested not to interrupt the program to avoid errors.
+If you're using a version of the program lower than 2.10 safe interruption won't work on Windows systems.

 ## Database
 The database (named 'FA.db') contains three tables: